ashwin-nat/pits-n-giggles-website/src/content/about/index.md

 🔧 **Live Data Comparison**
 Track nearby drivers’ tyre wear, ERS usage, fuel levels, and lap times in real time.

+🧠 **Predictive Insights**
+Smart predictions for tyre wear and fuel usage based on your driving style.

 📊 **Post-Race Breakdown**
 Get a detailed lap-by-lap analysis to review your performance and improve racecraft.

-🧠 **Predictive Insights**
-Smart predictions for tyre wear and fuel usage based on your driving style.
+🔄 **Easy Data Sharing**
+Sharing session data with your teammates and friends is as simple as sending them a .json file

 🎥 **OBS Overlay Support**
 Display real-time F1 25 telemetry data on your stream with ease.